-- (b) With the permission of the Joint Board of Studies, a candidate who can demonstrate suitable expertise may replace one or more of the required courses with approved electives. - (c) Unless otherwise permitted by the Joint Board of Studies, a candidate shall complete Part 1 before proceeding to Part 2. - 3.
-A candidate shall normally be enrolled for at least four trimesters and shall complete the degree within four years of first enrolling in it.
-The Associate Dean (Students) of the Faculty of Humanities and Social Sciences may extend that maximum period in special cases.
+- (b) With the permission of the Joint Board of Studies, a candidate who can demonstrate suitable expertise may replace one or more of the required courses with approved electives. - (c) Unless otherwise permitted by the Joint Board of Studies, a candidate shall complete Part 1 before proceeding to Part 2. - 3. (a) A candidate shall normally be enrolled for at least four trimesters full-time (extended pro rata up to eight trimesters for students who are not full-time) and shall complete the degree within two years and six months of first enrolling in it (extended pro rata up to five years for students who are not full-time).
+The Associate Dean (Students) of the Faculty of Humanities and Social Sciences may extend the maximum period in special cases.